jaradgray/bookmarklets/README.md

 - Google Search By Image - Use Google's Search By Image feature with the image at the current URL.
 - Hide Youtube Overlay - Removes the UI that is overlaid on Youtube videos.
 Based on [this](https://superuser.com/a/1052944) StackExchange answer.
+- Reverse Image Search - Tineye - Opens a new tab displaying the result of a [Tineye](https://tineye.com) search for the image at the current URL.